Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 `EdDSA`   | `yes`   | `yes`
 `none` ²  | `no`    | `no`

-¹⁾ there is currently no support for using `SHA384` with RSA signatures, since there’s no gain in either computation time nor message size compared to using `SHA256` or `SHA512`, respectively.
+¹⁾ There is currently no support for using `SHA384` with RSA signatures, since there’s no gain in either computation time nor message size compared to using `SHA256` or `SHA512`, respectively.

-²⁾ for security purposes we have decided not to support `none` signing algorithm at this point.
-We might add it later, though.
+²⁾ For security purposes, we do not support `none` signing algorithm at this time.

 ### JWT Serialization Formats

 This is what the plugins currently support for `JWT` serializations.
-The table may change in a future as further features get implemented.
+The table may change in the future as further features get implemented.

 Type    | Compact Serialization | JSON Serialization :------:|:---------------------:|:-----------------: